11 Ways To Wear Silver Nails — Summer's Most Unexpected Breakout Shade

 Simply Silver

-Take a simple colorblock manicure to the next level by opting for a gleaming silver chrome with so much shine like this one by @chromefangstudio.
-If you’re recreating it at home, then the Nails.INC Mirror Chrome Nail Polish in Silver Served, $12.43, gives a similar glassy finish, with no need for a UV lamp.
+Take a simple colourblock manicure to the next level by opting for a gleaming silver chrome with so much shine like this one by @chromefangstudio.
+If you’re recreating it at home, then the Nails.INC Mirror Chrome Nail Polish in Silver Served, £11, gives a similar glassy finish, with no need for a UV lamp.

 Molten Lines

 I love the juxtaposition between this milky French manicure and the molten silver squiggles layered over the top.
 A work of art by Rani at @heapsgoodnails.
-Try Essie Nail Art Studio Special Effects Nail Polish, $13.
+Amanda raves about the & Other Stories silver nail polishes in her TikTok video so try its Oyster Grey Nail Polish, £11, to nod to the look at home.

 Micro French

-If you’re on the fence about metallics, then this simple micro French look by nail artist Lois Samantha switches a classic white tip out for a skinny silver one — and it looks so chic.
-Try Essie Nail Lacquer in Apres Chic, $8.83, with a fine detailing brush to recreate it.
+If you’re on the fence about metallics then this simple micro French look by nail artist Lois Samantha switches a classic white tip out for a skinny silver one—and it looks so chic.
+Try Essie Nail Lacquer in Apres Chic, £8.99, with a fine detailing brush to recreate it.

 Disco Ball

-One for the maximalists, this mirrorball manicure was dreamed up by creator Destiney by layering squares of holographic cellophane (like this set) over a base of opaque silver nail polish for a look that catches the light from every angle.
+One for the maximalists, this mirrorball manicure was dreamed up by creator Destiney by layering squares of holographic cellophane (like this set from Amazon) over a base of opaque silver nail polish for a look that catches the light from every angle.

 Chrome Flames